evgnomon/evgnomon.github.io/content/docs/hgl/index.md

 - **MODIFY:** add to and/or delete from the work
 - **CODE:** a work represented by a particular arrangement or sequence of numbers, symbols, letters, words, on a memory which is protectable under copyright
 - **SOURCE CODE:** a kind of code which is preferred for making modifications
-- **RECEIVE:** the situation that the covered work gets transferred to a person in copy for use
+- **RECEIVE:** the situation that a work gets transferred to a person in copy for use
 - **DEPENDENT:** two persons are both dependent if one can restrict the other to use a work
 - **INDEPENDENT** two persons are both independent if non of those is anyway dependent to the other person
 - **DISTRIBUTE:** the situation that an independent person receives work